Man accused of smuggling gold where the sun don't shine

 Goodness.
 Someone needs a raise.

 The court won't reach a decision in the case until November, and it's important to remember that Lawrence has not been convicted of the crime, and the defense claims the Mint isn't even sure any of their gold is missing.
-So far it's been a matter of following clues wherever -- and they really mean wherever -- they may lead.
+So far it's been a matter of following possible clues wherever -- and they really mean wherever -- they may lead.

 Also, the judge presiding over the case is Justice Peter Doody.
 Goodbye.